 - Promote even and balanced tire and brake wear

 With over 50 years of combined track & race experience, the 11Tenths team knows the importance of good wheel alignment.
 Having the suspension & steering on your car properly aligned can dramatically affect a vehicles performance.
 This is critically important in a racing environment, yet it is equally as important for daily street driving where an emergency lane-change at highway speeds can be the difference between life and death.
+We no longer have an alignment rack to perform these services, but work closely with other select shops to ensure the geometry is set to our specifications.

 Items that may indicate the need for an alignment: